alexjuda/qubergine/posts/quantum-computer/index.md

 Measurement of each qubit yields `0` or `1`.
 Measuring multiple qubits yields a bitstring, like `0010` or `1010`.
-You tell the quantum computer to run the circuit multiple times record how qubit were measured.
+You tell the quantum computer to run the circuit multiple times and record how each qubit were measured.
+It responds with a list of measured bistrings.

 If you ran the above 4-qubit circuit 1000 times, output from the quantum computer could look like this:

+{{% listing bitstrings.csv %}}

+You can then plot the distribution of measured bistrings.
+It's a sample-based estimate of what are the underlying probabilities of measuring a given bitstring.
+These probabilities are often considered the output of a quantum computation.

 {{% chart
     Bar